 Bone Densitometry (DXA)

-Bone Densitometry or DXA is a low dose x-ray scan which is used to diagnose osteoporosis or osteopenia.
+Bone Densitometry (or DEXA) is a low dose scan which is used to diagnose osteoporosis or osteopenia.
 Osteoporosis is a condition of the bones which weakens the internal structure of the bone making it susceptible to fracture.
-Often the first sign of a problem is when someone breaks a bone.
-DXA is used to assess the bone strength.
+DEXA is used to assess the bone strength/density.
 The most common scan is of the lumbar spine and hips and takes less than half an hour.
-The G.E.
-Lunar Prodigy Pro scanner was installed in March 2014.
-Scans are performed Monday – Friday 9.15am – 4.0pm

 Where to find us

-At Huddersfield Royal Infirmary we are situated within the MRI/ CT South Drive suite.
-Access is either directly from South Drive or by following the signs within the hospital for the MRI/CT South Drive on the Basement Level.
+Huddersfield Royal Infirmary – We are situated within the MRI/ CT South Drive suite.
+Access is by following the signs within the hospital for the MRI/CT South Drive on the Basement Level.